PromptSolutionsLLC/Architects-Eye/README.md

 I'm self-taught, sales background, 34, no CS degree.
 This was a test of what someone with zero formal training could build in a single day with one AI assistant ([Claude](https://claude.ai)) and one [Replit Agent](https://replit.com/agent) — not eight agents, not a weekend, just one and 24 hours.

 Inspired by [Bilawal Sidhu](https://twitter.com/bilawalsidhu)'s WorldView.
 He built his in a weekend with 8 agents.
-I built this in a day with 1.
+I was ecstatic to try and build this in a day with 1.

 The real test wasn't whether I could ship features.
 It was whether the orchestration patterns I've been developing — digital passport handoffs between context windows, manifest diffs, meta-controller skills, adversarial self-audit frameworks, drift control across long sessions, multi-AI workflows — could carry a 24-hour solo build without falling apart.